Blink (2024 Indian film)

-Blink is a 2024 Indian Kannada-language science fiction thriller film written and directed by debutant Srinidhi Bengaluru.
+Blink is a 2024 Indian Kannada-language science fiction thriller film produced by Ravichandra A J under Janani pictures and written and directed by debutant Srinidhi Bengaluru.
 The film stars Dheekshith Shetty and Chaithra J Achar in lead roles.
 The soundtrack and background score were composed by Prasanna Kumar MS, while the cinematography handled by Avinaasha Shastry and editing done by Sanjeev Jagirdar.

 Blink was released on 8 March 2024 to positive reviews from critics, who praised the direction, editing, music and acting.

 Plot

 Apoorva, a 24-year-old in Bengaluru, conceals his failed MA from his mother.
 Juggling part-time jobs, he relies on his love interest, Swapna, for support.
 Apurva's unique ability to control blinking becomes a curse when a mysterious old man reveals his father's survival.

 Music

 Prasanna Kumar MS composed the film's background music and soundtrack.